The Great British Bake Off stars and their beautiful kitchens

 Born in Whitby, North Yorkshire, David now lives in south London with his husband Nik and their cute kitty, Rey and dog, Kai.

-A regular on social media, David often shares recipes and cooking videos, as well as DIY tips as he turns his hand to home renovation.
 The former VSO volunteer, who trained nurses in Malawi, has transformed the kitchen in the couple’s home with these gorgeous Zellige pink tiles and his prized Slide and Hide NEFF oven.

 Sandro Farmhouse